AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

         3. Click **Add variable**.
         4. Set the required parameters to configure a template variable.
 Then, click **Add**.

-            The following table describes the required parameters.
+            The following table describes the parameters.

             |Parameter|Description|
             |---------|-----------|